Learn German Grammar Online for Free

 What are the 3 genders in German?

 Each noun in German has a grammatical gender.
-That it, it is either masculine, feminine or neutral.
+That it, it is either masculine, feminine or neuter.
 There is no such thing in English.
 When learning a new German noun you should always learn its gender, otherwise you won’t be able to speak grammatically correctly.

 Can you tell if a noun is masculine or feminine in German?

 For some nouns you can tell their grammatical gender by their suffix but for others you must know it by heart as there is nothing about them to suggest their gender.
 In many cases, the logic will not help you either.
-For example, a woman (das Weib) is neutral, not feminine.
+For example, a woman (das Weib) is neuter, not feminine.

 What are the 3 articles in German?